 Finally, the new Covid roadmap was announced, revealing a glimmer of light at the end of the tunnel.
 If everybody does their bit and stays inside etc etc etc then hopefully this time it will turn out to be actual daylight and not a train headlight again, like last summer.

-Have a good March, y’all.
+Have a good March.
 Hope to hear all your screams on the 23rd.